jaacquees/stam-messenger/README.md

 npm install
 npm start
 ```
+alternatively you may try the vercel deployment on: https://stam-messenger.vercel.app
 ## Some notes about the app

 Right now, the app is desktop only.
 A responsive version would need to be created by introducing a router, making the discussion list view a separate route from the discussion detail view.